Hitting sixes is the quickest way to score runs in cricket and there are some players who have a penchant for plundering the ball to record distances.

 Years later, however, the six was recorded in the ICC books at 120 metres.

 The official record for the longest six in cricket history belongs to Australia’s Brett Lee, who crossed the rope by some 130-135 meters.
 This came against the West Indies in 2005 in a Test match at the Gabba.
-The shot went so long that it landed in the parking area and it is said that the ball travelled nearly 135 meters.
+Facing Daren Powell, Brett Lee sent the ball over the roof of the stands and into the practice nets outside the stadium.
+It is said that the ball travelled nearly 135 meters.

-Before Brett Lee, countryman Mark Waugh had cleared the rope by 120 metres in a Test match against New Zealand at Perth in 1999.
-Mark Waugh hit Daniel Vettori straight down the ground for a monstrous six.
+Mark Waugh held the record for the longest six in cricket history for a long time.
+The Australian had cleared the rope by 120 metres in a Test match against New Zealand at Perth in 1999.
+Mark Waugh hit Daniel Vettori straight down the ground for a monstrous six to etch his name in the record books.

 Playing for Victorian Bushrangers at the WACA in a T20 final in 2008, Aiden Blizzard hit the ball with such power that the ball glided over the square leg boundary and travelled 130 meters.
 This is the biggest six hit in the domestic cricket circuit.